kennyg37/linear_regression_model/README.md

 The API will return a JSON object with the prediction result.

-**License**
+### License and usage
+This is a free to use app
 This project is licensed under the MIT License.
-See the LICENSE file for more details.

 For any questions or issues, please contact Ken.